Mark Constantine

-Mark Constantine OBE (born 1952) is a British entrepreneur and trichologist best known as the co-founder and CEO of Lush, described as "one of the world's biggest cosmetics firms".
+Mark Constantine OBE (born 21 July 1952) is a British entrepreneur and businessman best known as the co-founder and CEO of Lush, described as "one of the world's biggest cosmetics firms."

 Personal life

-Constantine was born in 1952 in Sutton.
+Constantine was born on 21 July 1952 in Sutton.
 He failed his GCEs at Weymouth Grammar School and became homeless at the age of 16, sleeping in a tent in an area of woodland.
 Later on, he took an apprenticeship as a hairdresser, earning £3 per week.

 In 2018 Constantine's childhood friend Jeff Osment wrote Dear John: The Road to Pelindaba (ISBN 9780992708269) about Constantine's quest to trace his absent father John.
 It was published by Lush to ensure that Amazon could not distribute it, as there had been conflict between Lush and Amazon.

-Constantine has a daughter and two sons.
+Constantine married in 1973 and has a daughter and two sons.

 Career

 Early beginnings and freelance work

 Constantine worked in a cosmetics retailer in the 1970s after being made homeless where he was the victim of workplace sexual harassment.
 After several jobs in the London area, Constantine relocated back to Poole to work in the freelance cosmetics industry.
 During his freelance career, Constantine sent samples of his work, such as shampoo, to Dame Anita Roddick, founder of The Body Shop from whom he took some orders.
-However, due to intellectual property rights which Roddick believe she owned, Constantine sold the company to her in 1991 for a sum of £17 million.
+However, due to intellectual property rights conflict with Roddick, Constantine sold the company to her in 1991 for a sum of £17 million.